voxeet/comms-app-react-events/README.md

 ## Overview

-[Placeholder, needs a copy edit from Jessica]

 This project demonstrates what an events experience is like, built using React.

-[Placeholder, will be replaced by screenshot from Gallery]

 | Intended use   | Features                                | Tech stack            |
 | -------------- | --------------------------------------- | --------------------- |